-- 46. The applicants also claimed AMD 4,000 for the costs and expenses incurred before the domestic courts, namely the court fee they had been obliged to pay. - 47.
+- 46. The first applicant also claimed and AMD 14,000 for the costs and expenses incurred before the domestic courts, namely the court fee she had been obliged to pay. - 47.
 The Government did not comment on this claim. - 48.
-The Court decides to award the sum of EUR 6 for costs and expenses in the domestic proceedings.
+According to the Court's case-law, an applicant is entitled to the reimbursement of costs and expenses only in so far as it has been shown that these have been actually and necessarily incurred and are reasonable as to quantum.
+In the present case, regard being had to the documents in its possession and the above criteria, the Court considers it reasonable to award the sum of EUR 30 to the first applicant for costs and expenses in the domestic proceedings.